J3NKO/J3NKO/README.md

 ### Hi there 👋
-My name is Callum adn welcome to my slice of GitHub :)
+My name is Callum, welcome to my slice of GitHub :)

 I am starting my path into full stack web development, I hope you enjoy what my profile has to offer!